iamrichardjones/acronymfinder/README.md

-# Acronym Finder
+# Mnemonic Revision Helper

 Exams are the bane of the lives of students.
-When I was memorising things I often used acronyms to remember.
+When I was memorising things I often used mnemonics to remember.
 For example

 *Richard Of York Gave Battle In Vain*